Ironykins/ironigma/README.md

 An AngularJS-based Enigma Machine Emulator.
 Currently a work-in-progress

-The initial version will emulate a 4-rotor Naval (M4) Enigma.
+The initial version will emulate a 3-rotor M3 Enigma.
 I may add the ability to emulate other machines at a later date.
+No ring settings besides the default will be initially supported.

 (Built using [HTML5 Boilerplate](https://html5boilerplate.com/))
 Uses QUnit for Unit Testing